aheze/Multiliner/README.md

 An Xcode source extension to expand lengthy lines.

-- Super lightweight, 1 file.
+- Super lightweight, it's like a script.
 - It expands long lines.
 That's it!
 - Works with:
   - Initializers